Horrell Brothers

 The Horrell brothers, sometimes referred to as the lawless Horrell boys (circa 1873–1878), were five brothers from the Horrell family of Lampasas County, Texas, who were outlaws of the Old West, and who committed numerous murders over a five-year period before four of the brothers were killed in different incidents.
 The brothers are probably best known for the Horrell-Higgins feud, although it resulted in relatively few deaths compared to other feuds.
 However, starting in 1873, the brothers went on an ethnically motivated killing spree during which they killed a Hispanic lawman and a white lawman in New Mexico, killed 11 other Hispanic men, and wounded one Hispanic woman.
 The brothers had previously killed five lawmen in Texas.

 Background

 The Horrell and Higgins families had both settled in the Lampasas County area several years before the American Civil War.
 By all accounts, the two families got along well for over a decade.
 However, by the early 1870s, the Horrell boys (Mart, Tom, Merritt, Ben, and Sam) were involved in numerous lawless activities.
-In January 1873, Lampasas County Sheriff Shadrick T. Denson attempted to arrest two brothers, Wash and Mark Short, but was impeded by the Horrell brothers, which resulted in a gunfight with Sheriff Denson being shot, but did recover.
+In January 1873, Lampasas County Sheriff Shadrick T. Denson attempted to arrest two brothers, Wash and Mark Short, but was impeded by the Horrell brothers, which resulted in a gunfight with Sheriff Denson being shot, but he did recover.
 The county judge appealed to Governor Edmund J. Davis for help.
 This prompted the Texas State Police to dispatch a number of lawmen to settle things down.